| Deborah D. Tucker, MPA, Executive Director |

 against women.

 In May 1998, Sarah and Debby co-founded the National Center on Domestic and Sexual Violence to sponsor conferences and provide customized training and consultation nationwide.
-The National Center received funding from the Office on Violence Against Women of the U.S. Department of Justice to collaborate on trainings with the Federal Law Enforcement Training Center, the National Sheriffs' Association and the National Center for Rural Law Enforcement.
-These trainings educate law enforcement officers on their responses to domestic violence and sexual assault.
+The National Center received funding from the Office on Violence Against Women, U.S. Department of Justice to collaborate on the development of curriculum and trainings with the Federal Law Enforcement Training Center, the National Sheriffs' Association and the National Center for Rural Law Enforcement.

 The National Center

 has an award-winning website, initially funded by Altria, that provides direct access to information for local, state and national professionals and volunteers.
-The National Center collaborated with the Avon Foundation for Women to produce educational materials for the general public to better understand domestic violence and works with many individuals and organizations to address violence in the military community.
+The National Center collaborated with the Avon Foundation for Women to produce educational materials for the Speak Out Against Domestic Violence Campaign and works with many individuals and organizations to address violence in the military community.
 The National Center consults with the Centers for Disease Control and Prevention on DELTA (Domestic Violence Prevention Enhancements and Leadership Through Alliances), a program involving 14 state coalitions to advance the prevention of domestic violence.
-NCDSV is also consulting with the CDC Foundation on the DELTA PREP program designed to prepare 19 additional state coalitions to participate in DELTA and initiate evidence-based prevention strategies in their states.
+NCDSV consulted from 2007-2011 with the CDC Foundation on the Robert Wood Johnson-funded DELTA PREP program preparing 19 additional state coalitions to initiate in DELTA and initiate evidence-based prevention strategies in their states.

 Debby has extensive experience on